-- Example: TPA has a "great idea" about how to design a retirement plan.
-He looks through the Code and regulations and can find nothing that says his idea is impermissible. - However, there have been five cases litigated in the last ten years that are roughly similar to the administrator's idea, and all have been decided against the taxpayer.
-The administrator had no idea of these cases ... after all, he's not a lawyer.
+- Must the practitioner know that the position is "unreasonable" to be in violation of ethics? - Example: TPA has a "great idea" about how to design a retirement plan.
+He looks through the Code and regulations and can find nothing that says his idea is impermissible - However, there have been five cases litigated in the last ten years that are roughly similar to the administrator's idea, and all have been decided against the taxpayer.
+The administrator has no idea of these cases ... after all, he's not a lawyer